ZTiKnl/sara/README.md

 14. [Credits](https://github.com/ZTiKnl/sara#credits)
 15. [Apologies](https://github.com/ZTiKnl/sara#apologies)

+Attention: this package is currently a work in progress
+Many changes are to be expected, do not expect backwards compatibility

 ### What is Sara:
 Sara is a command prompt, that listens for keyboard input or voice commands
 Sara has a voice, and is able to respond to commands through text as well as audio